h-elsner/SessionProperties/README.md

 To overcome this situation this tool will find orphaned items in Session Properties, makes it easier to correct Session Properties and avoid incomplete program settings.
+The session properties must be stored as XML file!
+Support JSON or INI file pending.